mbauny/gonzo/README.md

 Also keep in mind that Gonzo was implemented...

--   As an experiment to get started with [Ruby](https://www.ruby-lang.org/en/)
+-   As a simple fun experiment
-    -   Absolute beginner here
+    -   This is absolutely not production ready
 -   Very quickly
     -   In just a few days
     -   After work hours